Rick Schmeig

-Rick Terry Schmeig is an American football center who is currently a free agent.
+Rick Terry Schmeig is an American former football center.
 He played college football for the Purdue University.
-He went undrafted during the 2013 NFL Draft, and signed as an undrafted free agent with the Indianapolis Colts.
+He went undrafted during the 2013 NFL draft, and signed as an undrafted free agent with the Indianapolis Colts.

-Early years
+Early life

 Schmeig attended Oak Hills High School in Cincinnati, Ohio, and played for the Oak Hills Highlanders football team.

 College career

 Schmeig enrolled in the Purdue University, where he played for the Purdue Boilermakers football team from 2009 to 2012.

 Professional career

-After going undrafted during the 2013 NFL Draft, Schmeig signed with the Indianapolis Colts as an undrafted free agent.
+After going undrafted during the 2013 NFL draft, Schmeig signed with the Indianapolis Colts as an undrafted free agent.
 On August 25, 2013, he was waived by the Colts.

 On February 25, 2016, Schmeig signed with the Northern Kentucky Nightmare of American Indoor Football.